-Other than tigers and elephants, Wayanad forest is home to many endangered wildlife species such as sloth bear and panther.
+Other than tigers and elephants, Wayanad forest is home to many endangered wildlife species such as sloth bears and panthers.

-The sanctuary is blessed with a sizable population of elephants that makes it one of the most popular wildlife reserves for spotting tuskers and herds of wild elephants in India.
+The sanctuary is blessed with a sizable population of elephants.
+It is definitely one of the most popular wildlife reserves for spotting tuskers and herds of wild elephants in India.

 Spread over 344 sq km, there are two are the two entry points into the sanctuary – Muthanga range and Tholpetty range.
 Tholpetty Wildlife Range constitutes the northern section of the sanctuary.